 Is a home sperm test useful?

 Home sperm tests measure sperm count — the number of sperm in the fluid (semen) ejaculated during an orgasm.
-These tests seem to be effective at measuring sperm count — one study sponsored by a test manufacturer found the test did as well as a lab count of sperm 95 percent of the time.
 But sperm count is only one factor in a man's fertility.

 Home sperm tests require a man to ejaculate into a collection cup.
 While procedures vary for transferring semen and completing the test, results are typically available in as soon as 10 minutes.
 The tests work by detecting a protein found only in sperm.
 If a home sperm test indicates that your sperm concentration is below 20 million sperm per milliliter (negative), you'll likely want to consult a doctor for a complete fertility evaluation.
 If the test indicates that your sperm count is above 20 million sperm per milliliter of semen, your sperm concentration is considered normal.